управлять коммутаторами OpenFlow (administer OpenFlow switches)

 all meters are printed.

-switch [meter]
+meter-stats switch [meter]

 Print meter statistics. meter can specify a single meter

-id, or all meters with syntax meter=all
+with syntax meter=id, or all meters with syntax meter=all.

-meter-features
+meter-features switch

 Print meter features.